A00488600/Embeddings_Transformers_all-MiniLM-L6-v2/README.md

 | Greg Kirczenow   | Swim, bike, run        |

 2. Clone the repository
-3. Install all required packages using pip:
+3. Install all required packages using UV:

+- `uv sync`

+    Or by using pip:

 - `pip install -r 'req.txt`